adam-hughes-devinit/adt/README.md

 This document is for transitioning from an internal data collection and management system for the media-based data collection project to a new application with improved security and stability.

-## What’s the Same: Projects, Users
+## What's the Same: Projects, Users

 The central data object is still the project and it has the same components.
 It is still created and edited via form input.
 Projects are accessed by search-and-filter or directly by ID.

 Authorized users may create and edit projects.
 Unauthorized users may view projects but not edit them.
 Users exist in a more formalized structure: they belong to organizations (in our case, AidData), and some are admins.
 When a user creates a project, it belongs to his or her organization.
 Users can only edit projects that belong to their organization.
 Admins have special privileges, notably: editing codes, adding and removing users from the organization and deleting comments.
-A user’s actions create log entries, visible on the user’s "profile."
+A user's actions create log entries, visible on the user's "profile."

-## What’s New: Codes, Comments, Organizations
+## What's New: Codes, Comments, Organizations
 Codes, which are supporting data for categorizing and tagging data records are now directly accessible to end users (with admin authorization).
 For example, to add a new sector, navigate to `[root]/sectors`.

 Any page visitor may leave comments on project pages.
 Admins may delete these comments.

 As an experiment in data ownership and user domain, there is also an organization  element in the user model.
-For our purposes, it’s important to know that we can specify users who belong to AidData, and only those users have authorization over our projects.
+For our purposes, it's important to know that we can specify users who belong to AidData, and only those users have authorization over our projects.
 Should other organizations take interest in our projects, we can make them their own organizations, users and admins.

 ## Projects

 Many user activities begin with projects.
 This section addresses how to create, find and manipulate projects.
 ### Find a Project

 A user may find projects by two methods.
-If the user knows the project’s ID number, the user may go directly to the project via Navbar > Projects > Find by ID.
+If the user knows the projects ID number, the user may go directly to the project via Navbar > Projects > Find by ID.
 Alternatively, the user may type in the URL : `[root]/projects/[ID]`.

 Users may also find projects by search-and-filter, which can be accessed via Navbar > Projects > Search and Filter or the URL `[root]/projects`.
 A user may enter a search query in the text input, then click search to return all matching projects.
 The search function covers all text fields in a project record, including accessory data such as contact name and subnational location detail.
 To filter the project list, a user may click one of the filters to see the available options, then click one of those options to show only projects which contain that value.
 In some cases, such as "recipient country", a project may have more than one value, so it will match more than one filter (eg, a project to Burundi and Rwanda will appear under a filter for Burundi and a filter for Rwanda).